nu11ptr/assert_unordered/README.md

 In contrast, this crate only works with collections (types that implement `IntoIterator`) and therefore can show only the differences (see below for an example of what the output looks like).

+NOTE: As of 0.3.2, the output by default is in color similar to `pretty_assertions`

 ## Usage

+NOTE: `no-default-features` can be used to disable color output (and enable `no-std` support)

 ```toml
 [dev-dependencies]